 Above relations shows that Log component provides an interface to other components and all the other components uses it.
 By the same way, it is shown that UI Component uses all the interfaces provided in the system.
-All the existing interfaces and the relations between the components are on the diagram.
+All the existing interfaces and the relations between the components are on the diagram in Figure 2.